BiosPlus/windows-sandbox/README.md

 - **ClipboardRedirection**: Enables clipboard redirection.
 - **MemoryInMB**: Allocates 8192 MB of memory to the sandbox.
 - **ProtectedClient**: Enables protected client mode.

+---

+TODO:

+- More sandbox templates for other uses.